-There are two different style Wine Racks.
-(See A and B below.)
 The Wine Rack stores bottles of wine, or single two-liter plastic bottles of juice or soda pop.
-To install, slide Wine Rack (A) onto the shelf with the curve facing in.
+To install, slide the Wine Rack onto the shelf with the curve facing in.
 To remove, slide the Wine Rack out.
 Install on either side of shelf.

-The Wire Wine Rack (B) simply sets on the shelf.
+Wine Rack